dart-lang/language/working/augmentation-libraries/feature-specification.md

 *   The original and augmenting declarations do not have the same type.

-*   An augmenting declaration uses `augment super` when the original declaration has no concrete implementation.
+*   An augmenting declaration uses `augmented` when the original declaration has no concrete implementation.
 Note that all external declarations are assumed to have an implementation provided by another external source, and they will throw a runtime exception when called if not.

-*   An augmenting initializer uses `augment super` and the augmented variable is not a variable with an initializer.
+*   An augmenting initializer uses `augmented` and the augmented variable is not a variable with an initializer.

 *   A final variable is augmented with a setter.
 (Instead, the augmentation library can declare a *non-augmenting* setter that goes alongside the